AnshPrakash/anshprakash.github.io/_posts/2025-09-08-mimicplay.md

    We triangulate the detected hand positions to obtain their **3D coordinates in the world frame** by using the **calibrated stereo camera setup** (two synchronized viewpoints).

 - **Dataset conversion**
    After extracting the image observations and the corresponding 3D hand positions, we store the processed data in the robomimic format.
-In addition, for each frame, we compute the trajectories of the subsequent 10 time steps based on temporal differences, and these predicted short-horizon trajectories are also saved in the same robomimic format.
+In addition, for each frame, we compute the trajectories of the subsequent 10 time steps based on temporal differences, and these ground-truth short-horizon trajectories are also saved in the same robomimic format.

 <div class="row mt-3">
   <div class="col-sm mt-3 mt-md-0 text-center">